Stunt driver breaks record driving pickup truck on two wheels through tight gap | ITV News

 The record is measured by subtracting the height of the truck being driven on two wheels (6ft 2.2in) from the size of the gap through which it is being driven (9ft 0.8in).

-“We weren’t sure whether the vehicle was capable of doing it… we had people there ready with laptops to make any modifications,” Mr Swift told the PA news agency.
+“We weren’t sure whether the vehicle was capable of doing it… we had people there ready with laptops to make any modifications,” Mr Swift said.

 “But we just drove an absolutely standard Raptor on two wheels – I was absolutely delighted with that, straight out of the box we could do something cool with it.